firefox35/konnect/README.md

 ## Future Implementation

-Due to time Constraints the following are required.

-- It requires a display message that you have lost the game.
 - I need to create a restart/reset to the game, this is currently been redirected to the Introduction Screen.
-- Implement a Leader board.
+- Implementation of a Leader board.

 ## UX Design